 The first year is both a stand-alone qualification – Certificate in Business Studies – and part of the four-year degree programme.

 This course explains the key principles and techniques of financial accounting.
-Students will learn about different accounting systems; the purpose of accounting records; and the preparation and analysis of profit and loss accounts, balance sheets and income and expenditure accounts.
+Students will learn about different accounting systems, the purpose of accounting records, the preparation and analysis of profit and loss accounts, balance sheets and income and expenditure accounts.